KenKundert/avendesora-export/README.rst

   `Github Issues <https://github.com/KenKundert/avendesora-export/issues>`_.
 |

-*Avendesora Export* can create `https://avendesora.readthedocs.io`_ account files on remote machines that contain selected accounts.
+*Avendesora Export* can create `Avendesora <https://avendesora.readthedocs.io>`_ account files on remote machines that contain selected accounts.
 This allows you to use *Avendesora* on satellite machines without maintaining two independent databases of account information.
 Simply install *Avendesora* on both your primary and satellite machines.
 Keep all, or at least most, of your accounts on your primary machine and configure *Avendesora Export* to manage the satellites.
 It needs to know the hostname, the path to the accounts file, the encryption keys, and the accounts you wish to export to each satellite.

 For example, imagine owning a laptop, which is your primary machine, a media machine for watching videos and listening to music, and a server that contains